 It sure feels good when the value of your portfolio is rising on an almost daily basis.

-It´s a good time to have a thorough thought about the possibilities we have to deal with an eventual bear market.
+It´s a good time to analyze the possibilities we have at our disposal to deal with an eventual bear market.
 Not because I think the start of one is imminent – the current bull market could end tomorrow or it could go on for months or even years.
 No one knows and I certainly don´t want to predict anything.

-Rather the extreme calmness of the moment is so exceedingly boring, that it is easy to think without being distracted by what is currently going on in the market.
+Rather the extreme calmness of the moment makes it is easy to think without being distracted by what is currently going on in the market.

-Bear markets pose an especially big problem for investors who, like retirees for example, withdraw an income from their investments.
-For investors whose savings rate contributes a considerable proportion to their capital, bear market prices present a buying opportunity more then they are something to worry about.
+Bear market drawdowns are an especially big problem for investors who, like retirees for example, withdraw an income from their investments.
+For investors, whose savings rate continues to add a considerably percentage to their capital, bear market prices present a buying opportunity that should be welcomed and not worried about.

-Let´s first take a step back and consider the possibilities that we are facing.
+Let´s first take a step back and consider the possible outcomes we are facing.

-Currently everything looks just great – a daily deluge of positive new all-time records like consecutive new equity highs on a daily, weekly, monthly and soon yearly basis combined with record low volatility is elevating fundamental valuations and turning investor sentiment from skeptical to highly optimistic.
-This in itself carries the seed for an eventual serious decline – of course nobody knows when that will materialize (I, for one, am certainly hopeful that the bull market has plenty of life in it yet), but it is also far from certain that the next decline is going to be as bad or worse than the last crash in 2008 as virtually all bear market pundits seem to prophesy.
+Currently everything looks just great – a daily deluge of positive news: new all-time records like consecutive new equity highs on a daily, weekly, monthly and yearly basis combined with record low volatility is elevating fundamental valuations and turning investor sentiment from skeptical to highly optimistic.
+This in itself carries the seed for an eventual serious decline – of course nobody knows when that will materialize (I, for one, am certainly hopeful that the bull market has plenty of life in it yet).

 Apart from a crash of 40% or more, we could experience a regular „soft” bear market between -20% and -40% or a prolonged sideways movement that doesn’t even officially qualify as a bear market (remember 2015/16), but resets fundamentals, volatility and sentiment nonetheless.

 A combination of the above could look similar to the 1970s and take much longer to play out.
-With rising interest rates inflation could also start to play a stronger role again and the 30-year treasury bond bull market may reverse.
+With rising interest rates inflation could also start to play a stronger role again and the 30-year treasury bond bull market may reverse, jeopardizing traditional diversification strategies.

 In the light of these possibilities only considering (and preparing for) a fast equity-led crash and relying on diversifying assets that have worked well in recent decades (namely treasury bonds) seems a bit near-sighted at the very least.
 Especially considering that a fast, deep drawdown is exactly what happened the last two times.

-After the catastrophic drawdowns in the 1930s it took until the 70s for the next 40%+ drawdown (characterized more by a prolonged inflationary bear market than a severe crash) and then again until the 2000s, when two such drawdowns happened in fairly rapid succession.
+After the catastrophic drawdowns in the 1930s it took until the 70s for the next drawdown topping 40% (characterized more by a prolonged inflationary bear market than a severe crash) and then again until the 2000s, when two such drawdowns happened in fairly rapid succession.